 - Failure to ensure that residents have wheelchairs or walking frames to hand

-- Careless handling when transferring residents between beds, chairs, etc.
+- Careless handling when transferring residents between beds, chairs and other pieces of furniture

 - Medication errors